 Founded six years ago, Dallas Air services large corporations such as AMP, the Commonwealth Bank and a host of government departments, and has pride in its professional standards.

 However, the growth of the company was placing pressure on the way jobs were scheduled and allocated to their technicians and service engineers moving around customer sites.
-Administration staff at head office were spending much of their time ensuring the right skilled staff were assigned to specialist jobs, and ensuring staff turned up at customer sites on time.
+Administration staff at the head office were spending much of their time ensuring the right skilled staff were assigned to specialist jobs, and ensuring staff turned up at customer sites on time.

 “Our staff were phoning in to find out where they needed to be next and we were using a lot of paper-based sheets to manage our staff and jobs,” said Dallas Air Founder and Director Rodney Jackson.

-They went looking for a solution that would solve these problems, and found Deputy.
+They went looking for a solution that would solve these problems and found Deputy.